playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branches.md

 ![Close branch][4]

-If you have completed work on a branch you can close the branch which will remove it from the the open branches list.
+If you have completed work on a branch, you can close it which will remove it from the open branches list.

 To close a branch open the version control panel, select the branch you wish to close and choose the "Close this branch" option in the branch's drop-down menu.
 Note, you cannot close your current branch or the master branch.
 Switch to a different branch first if you wish to close your current branch.